-As designed, the proposed development within an existing light industrial district is not expected to considerably alter the existing flood zone characteristics identified in the FEMA maps.
-Stormwater runoff generated by the Project would be managed by a storm drainage system with the capacity to retain the incremental increase in runoff volume between the pre- and post-construction conditions resulting from the 100-year controlling storm event.
-The proposed building will be protected with a combination of 2-foot high walls and flood shields.
+This floodplain condition is not specific to the Project site and is representative of a large portion of the Light Industrial land use district.
+The proposed development footprint does not exhibit any on-site distinct drainage patterns subject to permitting or special hydrologic considerations.
+As such, the proposed flood control improvements focus on handling the base flood depths and known velocities affecting the project structures.
+To that end, stormwater runoff generated by the Project would be managed by a storm drainage system with the capacity to retain the incremental increase in runoff volume between the pre- and post-construction conditions resulting from the 100-year controlling storm event.
+The proposed building will be protected with a combination of 2-foot high walls to address the potential base flood depth of one foot and one foot of freeboard.
 The proposed grading plan will be designed to prevent excessive diversion or ponding conditions.
+Runoff and flood volumes that exceed the storm drain system capacity will be allowed to overflow at locations that maintain the historic drainage conditions.
+Any necessary flood control protection for the interim facilities and operations will be subject to review and additional conditions imposed by the City of Desert Hot Springs, as necessary.
 The proposed improvement plans, subject to agency review and approval, will ensure that the proposed grading and drainage conditions are acceptable to the City standards.
 Less than significant impacts are expected.

-i) Expose people or structures to a significant risk of loss, injury or death involving flooding, including flooding as a result of the failure of a levy or damn?

-The project is not located near an existing levee or dam; therefore, no impacts are expected pertaining to this topic.
+Mitigation Measures: None i) Expose people or structures to a significant risk of loss, injury or death involving floor including flooding as a result of the failure a levy or damn? oding, \boxtimes Discussion: to this 060650 improv The project is not located near an existing levee or dam; therefore, no impacts are expected pertaining this topic.
 The project is located within a 100-year flood zone based on FEMA FIRM panel 06065C0885G, effective August 28, 2008.
 The project is expected to provide the appropriate site improvements to protect the proposed structure without increasing the risk of flooding.
-Less than significant impacts are expected relative to substantial erosion or siltation on or offsite.

-j) Inundation by seiche, tsunami or mudflow?

-The Project site is not located near a body of water that would pose potential seiche or tsunami impacts.
-The Project site is underlain by Hydrologic Soil Type "A", which is characterized for having a high infiltration rate (low runoff potential) when thoroughly wet.
+Less than disgrificant impacts are expected relative to substantial erosion or siltation on or offsite.
+Mitigation Measures: None j) Inundation by seiche, tsunami or mudfle ow? \boxtimes Discussion: impact high in well dr transm nature contair conditi The Project site is not located near a body of water that would pose potential seiche or tsunami mpacts.
+The Project site is underlain by Hydrologic Soil Type "A", which is characterized for having a nigh infiltration rate (low runoff potential) when thoroughly wet.
 Type "A" soils consist mainly of deep, well drained to excessively drained sands or gravelly sands.
 These soils have a high rate of water transmission.
 Combined with the relatively shallow gradients that characterize the vicinity, the erosive nature and mudflow potential is reduced.
 The proposed site plan includes retention facilities sized to contain the worst-case scenario runoff volume difference between pre- and post-development conditions.
 Only flows in excess of the Project's retention requirements would be allowed to exit the Project area, therefore, less than significant impacts are expected.

-Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact X. LAND USE AND PLANNING - Would the ne Project: a) Physically divide an established community? \boxtimes
+Mitigation Measures: None X. LAN ID USE AND PLANNING - Would the P Project: a) Physically divide an established community? \boxtimes Discussion: